 2. Finish On-Boarding.
 This step might feel onerous, but behind the scenes, it gives us the information we need to enable the appropriate features for you on sandbox.
 KYC information supplied here can be fake or real.
 If it is real, we can use this information to enable production access for you when you are ready to go live with us.
 If fake, you will need to finish the same setup on our production application.
-This guide gives a good overview of how to finish onboarding.

 That's it!
 Now you have everything you need to be able to start playing with Synapse's APIs.

 We usually recommend downloading Postman and getting a feel for our APIs before writing code.
 The following steps will make this process easier.